Clear Impact logo G

 Description

-In 2017, the Richmond County Drug Endangered Family Task Force (DEFT) was formed to address the local opioid crisis that contributed to the neighborhood violence, joblessness, higher numbers of child abuse reports, and children living in poverty —spearheaded by the Richmond County Department of Social Services in collaboration with community stakeholders, county government, local health department, and other local partners to provide treatment resources and community education.
-Funds were obtained from CADCA (Community Advocacy Data Coalition Association), CINC (Community Impact North Carolina), and Sandhills Opioid Response Consortium.
-This partnership is still thriving today, with additional funds being gained from the NC Opioid Settlement Funds.
+In 2017, the Richmond County Drug Endangered Family Task Force (DEFT) was established to address the local opioid crisis, which contributed to neighborhood violence, joblessness, increased child abuse reports, and children living in poverty.
+Spearheaded by the Richmond County Department of Social Services, DEFT collaborated with community stakeholders, county government, the local health department, and other partners to provide treatment resources and community education.
+Funding was obtained from CADCA (Community Advocacy Data Coalition Association), CINC (Community Impact North Carolina), and the Sandhills Opioid Response Consortium.
+Today, the partnership continues to thrive, bolstered by additional funding from the NC Opioid Settlement Fund, and has become even more critical to our community as COVID-19 exacerbated the ongoing opioid epidemic.
+For more information on State spending on opioid settlement funds, visit State-Level Trends - North Carolina Opioid Settlements

 Partners